k61n/pltgrbr/README.md

 PG is an open source software that allows to extract data from plots, e.g. those that are used in scientific articles, both cartesian and polar.

-The software is being written in C++ using Qt 5.7.
+The software is written in C++ using Qt 5.12.1.

 Current features
 ================